-Texas Health and Human Services is the agency in charge of collecting, maintaining and issuing birth records for the state.
+Texas Health and Human Services is the agency in charge of collecting, maintaining and issuing TX birth records for the state.

 Birth records in Texas are kept private until the age of 75, then made public.
-Only the following people can access a copy of your Texas birth record: you, if you are a legal adult, your guardian, parents, children, your spouse, parents, siblings and grandparents.
+Only the following people can access a copy of your Texas birth record: you, if you are a legal adult, your guardian, parents, children, your spouse, parents, siblings, and grandparents.

 Table of Contents

-When applying you must also provide proof of your identity using one of the following forms of photo ID: driver’s license, passport, federal or state ID, prison ID, military ID, citizenship ID, government-issued ID, visa, pilot’s license and a handgun permit.
+When applying you must also provide proof of your identity using one of the following forms of photo ID: driver’s license, passport, federal or state ID, prison ID, military ID, citizenship ID, government-issued ID, visa, pilot’s license, and a handgun permit.

 If you cannot supply one of the above, you can provide two other forms of secondary ID from the list on their website.

-Types of Texas Birth Records
+Types of TX Birth Records